MansourM61/NetPerfTester/README.md

 ![Screenshot](Test_Windows_10.jpg)

-Network Connection Performance Tester, a GUI for iperf
+Network Connection Performance Tester, a Python GUI for iperf

 This Python script is compatible with Python 3.7.
 The module provides required GUI to analyze network performance using 'iperf version 2' for 'Linux' and 'iperf version 3' for 'Windows'.
 The measurement parameters are 'Transfer Bytes', 'Bandwidth', 'Jitter', and 'Packet Error Rate (PER)'.
 The GUI also provides 'Log' feature for saving the measurement into a CSV format file.